SIDN/entrada2/README.md

 # Quick start

-To get started quickly, you can use the provided [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment containing all required components.
+To get started quickly, you can use the provided [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment on a single host, containing all required services.

 The configuration settings can be found as environment varliables in `docker.env`.
 The example belows shows how to start using 1 ENTRADA master container and 2 ENTRADA worker containers.